10/12/2011

 Enrico Schaefer: Interesting.
 We hear it all the time, you know, this concept that Go Daddy let me register the domain.
 When people go to register a domain, they actually verify for Go Daddy that they’ve done due diligence and that they are not violating third party trademark rights.
 So, it’s the obligation of the person who’s registering the domain to make sure, they’re not violating third party trademarks.

 So, for the audience, now you know what cybersquatting is and you can decide for yourself what domains that you want to keep and which ones you need to ditch.
 If you’re a victim of cybersquatting, you need to protect your trademark rights.
 It’s move it or lose it time.
 If you’ve been accused of cybersquatting, you need to make sure you don’t say anything or do anything which will make the matter worse.
-Under either scenario, contacting a cybersquatting attorney for a free consultation is a great idea.
+Under either scenario, contacting a cybersquatting attorney for a consultation is a great idea.
 Thanks for being with us today, Brian.

 Brian A. Hall: Thanks a lot, Enrico.